-- Ballot Marking Devices used by voters to mark their ballots must be equipped with suitably designed voting booths or privacy screens that enable voters to privately make their selections and print their ballot. - Regardless of whether a polling location is using voting booths or BMDs, the ballot marking area for individual voters must be arranged in such a manner as to prevent others from seeing a voter's ballot while the voter is in the process of marking their ballot.
+BMDs must be equipped with suitably designed voting booths or privacy screens that enable voters to privately make their selections and print their ballot.

+Regardless of whether a polling location is using voting booths or BMDs, the ballot marking area for individual voters must be arranged in such a manner as to prevent others from seeing a voter's ballot while the voter is in the process of marking it.

-Standalone Privacy Screens Arranged Back-to-Back
+Standalone Privacy Screens

-- Wherever possible, booths and ballot marking devices should be arranged so that the voter's back faces a wall to provide for maximum voting privacy. - Enough space should be allowed between voting booths and BMDs to permit voters to access the ballot marking areas without disturbing or impeding the privacy of other voters.
+Wherever possible, booths and BMDs should be arranged near a wall to provide for maximum voting privacy.
+The voter's back should not be facing an area where other voters can gather.

+Enough space should be allowed between voting booths and BMDs to permit voters to access the ballot marking areas without disturbing or impeding the privacy of other voters.